Social media marketing is no longer optional for small businesses in 2023.

 Repurpose previously published content.
-I briefly mentioned this earlier when we discussed why you should create a YouTube channel.
+We briefly mentioned this earlier when we discussed why you should create a YouTube channel.

 Let’s say you have an instructional guide or tutorial on how to use a product that you published to your YouTube page.
 You can post that same video or snippets of that video to your other distribution channels.

 Also share new content from your website.
 Post links to your most recently published posts.

 In addition to posting content daily, it’s also important for you to respond to your customers.
 We’re referring to direct messages as well as comments.
 After all, 20% to 40% of consumers say that when a company is responsive on social media, it will prompt them to make a purchase.

 Give consumers a reason to follow you

 In order to have a successful social media marketing strategy for your small business, you need to have lots of followers.
 Otherwise, nobody is going to see your content.

 Once you’re able to grow your social following, it will be easier for you to convert your followers into customers.

 That’s because consumers are more likely to buy from brands they follow on social media.

 Here are some of the top reasons why people would be interested in following your small business on social media: